kablamo/mvp.kablamo.org/page/about/index.markdown

 yet know how to do in Perl.

 The bottom line is they don't know how to quickly find the information they need.
-The information is out there but new Perl developers don't want to spend hours digging through blogs, old verbose documentation, flipping through hundreds of pages from various old textbooks.
-They want to get some work done and move on with life.
+The information is out there but I don't believe most people want to spend hours digging through blogs, old verbose documentation, flipping through hundreds of pages from various textbooks.
+For most people Perl is not life, its just a tool for getting their work done.
+They want a concise answer addressing their exact problem and then they want to use it to get some work done and move on with life.

 #### Contributing